 AIG advanced 0.6 percent to $33.32 at 4 p.m. in New York.
 The insurer has rallied 44 percent this year, beating the 13 percent gain in the 24-company KBW Insurance Index.

 Garland joined Greensboro, North Carolina-based United Guaranty in 2009 after previously working for Safeco Corp. and Geico Corp.
 In his new post, he succeeds Leonard Bellafiore, who was named president of consumer insurance for Asia Pacific earlier this year.
 Garland will report to Jeff Hayman, CEO of global consumer insurance.

-DeMaio, 53, joined United Guaranty as chief operating officer this year after previously leading the bank unit at insurer MetLife Inc. (MET) She’s the fourth CEO of United Guaranty since 2009 and reports to Hancock.
+DeMaio, 53, joined United Guaranty as chief operating officer this year after previously leading the bank unit at insurer MetLife Inc. (MET:US) She’s the fourth CEO of United Guaranty since 2009 and reports to Hancock.

 The unit, acquired by AIG in 1981, is rebounding after losses from backing residential debt during the financial crisis.
 Mortgage insurance covers losses on home loans when borrowers default and foreclosures fail to recoup costs.